XinnuoXu/CVAE_Dial_CGate/README.md

 for example,

 ```
-["Watch out !", "Oh , what fun !", "JON :", "That was fun .", "Oh , that was great !", "Oh , time for a break ?", "Dad , I 'm hungry .", "I 'm really hungry .", "Can w
-e eat now ?", "Keep your shirt on .", "We 'll be in Potter 's Cove in 20 minutes .", "OK , how about some pictures ?", "Here we go .", "Everybody smile .", "Say cheese
+["Watch out !", "Oh , what fun !", "JON :", "That was fun .", "Oh , that was great !", "Oh , time for a break ?", "Dad , I 'm hungry .", "I 'm really hungry .", "Can we eat now ?", "Keep your shirt on .", "We 'll be in Potter 's Cove in 20 minutes .", "OK , how about some pictures ?", "Here we go .", "Everybody smile .", "Say cheese ."]
- ."]
 ```

+Then, we construct the training dataset for generator and discriminator from `train.dial.jsons.txt` by running

+* `python data_reading.py`

+The outputs are

+* `train.en` inputs of encoder in generator
+* `train.vi` outputs of decoder in generator
+* `train.pos` positive examples for discriminator
+* `train.neg` negative examples for discriminator

+As for the

+* `python data_reading_shaffle.py train-dev` for train-dev set
+* `python data_reading_shaffle.py devel` for dev set
+* `python data_reading_shaffle.py test` for testing set

+For

 ### Step3: Filter the OpenSubtitles dataset <br />
 **Step2.1: Train GloVe model on OpenSubtitles:** <br />